boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ### Gradient

 You can select the desired measures or dimensions field using the `Based On` dropdown.
 You can change the summary type.
-You can edit the `Low` and the `High` value and their colors.
+You can edit the `Low` and `High` values and their colors.
 By default, the low value takes the minimum value of the map and the high value takes the maximum value of the map.
-The `Mid` can be enabled and can change its value and color can be changed.
-By default, the mid-color is disabled.
+The `Mid` can be enabled and its value and color can be changed.
+By default, the mid color is disabled.

-If you click save, the map will render as follows.
+Clicking save will cause the map to render as follows:

 ![Choropleth map Gradient Color settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/choroplethmap-gradient.png)